mljs/cross-validation/README.md

 Utility library to do cross validation with mljs classifiers

-A list of the mljs supervised classifiers is available [here](https://github.com/mljs/ml#tools)
+A list of the mljs supervised classifiers is available [here](https://github.com/mljs/ml#tools) in the supervised classifiers' section

 [Documentation](https://mljs.github.io/cross-validation/)